Type Definition skia_safe::gpu::DirectContext

 correct ordering when the surface backing store is accessed outside Skia (e.g. direct use of

-that apply to all surfaces and images created from a gpu::DirectContext
+that apply to all surfaces and images created from a gpu::DirectContext.
+This is equivalent

 sourcepub fn flush_submit_and_sync_cpu(&mut self)